danielmhair/Angular2Goodies/README.md

 It is so much easier when you have a theme built out to use throughout your app.
 It can save you a lot of valuable time.
 In order to do this, you can do of one of two things:

-1. [Theming Tutorial](instructions/angular2Themes.md).
+1. [Theming with SASS (`scss`) Tutorial](instructions/angular2Themes.md#sass-tutorial).
 Go through the tutorial about the import aspects of theming using SASS (SASS is explained).
-2. [Theming with Material 2](instructions/angular2Themes.md#theming-material-2).
+2. [Theming with Material 2](instructions/angular2Themes.md).
 This will show you directly how to style your app very quickly (but it can be confusing without explanations).

 ## Tips for Angular 2